Distributions In, Distributions Out: The Case for Soft-Label Training: Discussion

 \section{Discussion}

 Our findings have practical consequences for developing reliable AI systems:

 \textbf{Evaluation:} Judging models solely on hard-label accuracy penalizes honest uncertainty expression on ambiguous data.
-A model that confidently predicts the majority label on a 60-40 split may achieve higher accuracy but worse epistemic alignment.
-For high-stakes applications, epistemic alignment matters more than accuracy—a model that says "60\% confident" on ambiguous cases is more valuable than one that falsely claims 100\% certainty.
+A model that confidently predicts the majority label on a 60-40 split may achieve higher accuracy but worse human distribution alignment.
+Namely, a model that says "60\% confident" on ambiguous cases is more valuable than one that falsely claims 100\% certainty.

-\textbf{Data collection:} Investing in multiple annotations per sample yields substantial returns in model quality.
-Our results show benefits even with moderate annotation rates (6.7 per sample for POPQUORN), though the effect strengthens with more annotations (100 per sample for ChaosNLI).

-\textbf{Robustness:} The superior overfitting resistance of soft-label models suggests they learn more generalizable representations.
-This has implications for small-data regimes and domain transfer scenarios.
+\textbf{Data collection} The most common objection to soft-label training is that multi-annotator data is rarely available---and this is true today precisely because the field has standardized on single-label collection and training pipelines.
+We argue this is a self-reinforcing convention rather than a fundamental constraint.
+Our results show meaningful gains at modest annotation rates (6.7 per sample on POPQUORN), with the effect scaling further when more annotations are available (100 per sample on ChaosNLI).
+For tasks involving subjective or contested judgments---safety, toxicity, politeness, preference, NLI---we recommend treating multi-annotator collection as the default.
+We acknowledge that multi-annotation data is currently scarce and typically more expensive to collect than standard single-label datasets.

 The main limitation of our work is the limited number of benchmark sets used for evaluation.
 However, the diversity of the datasets and the strength of the observed signal provides us confidence that the observations also hold for other datasets.
 We also acknowledge that our results are for classification tasks.
-The idea can be extended to other learning tasks too, and warrants more exploration in those domains.
+The idea can be extended to other learning tasks and generative models (eg. LLMs), and warrants more exploration in those domains.